Don't like to read?

 In Portland, Oregon, the air quality was rated the worst in the United States on Sept.
 16, 2017.
 However, the Department of Environmental Quality (DEQ) reports residents in Oregon will breathe easier soon.

 After months of unusually high temperatures and wildfires, it seemed Portland might have a break.
 The weather cooled, hinting at Autumn in the air.
-The smoke from the Eagle Creek fire, in the Columbia River Gorge (the Gorge), appeared to dissipate.
+The smoke from the Eagle Creek fire in the Columbia River Gorge (the Gorge) appeared to dissipate.
 But the winds shifted west, and, once again, the Air Quality Index (AQI) in Portland rose significantly.

 On Sept 17, cooler air and overcast skies seem to have eased breathing.
-Nevertheless, residents with lung disease, breathing difficulty, seniors and children should remain indoors as much as possible until the AQI threat is lifted.
+Nevertheless, residents with lung disease, breathing difficulty, seniors, and children should remain indoors as much as possible until the AQI threat is lifted.

 The National Weather Service (NWS) issued an exclusive statement for the greater Portland metro area, which indicates that the region is expecting several rounds of rain coming from a low-pressure system moving south from Alaska.
 The snow level is supposed to drop to 5,000 feet by Monday and remain at that level throughout the week.
-The Gorge is 4,960 feet.
+However, the Gorge is 4,960 feet.
 Therefore, the area may only receive flurries.

-Rain will likely lower the amount of smoke in the air, but not enough to affect those with breathing issues until the Eagle Creek fire has been extinguished.
+Rain will likely lower the smoke in the air, but not enough to affect those with breathing issues until the Eagle Creek fire has been extinguished.
 With the containment at only 38 percent, it will take a massive storm to smother the flames.